mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 ## Credits

 ### Content
+- The game concept was adapted from U.K. T.V. gameshow [Countdown](https://www.channel4.com/4viewers/take-part/countdown)
+- The rules content was adapted from the [Countdown (game show) Wikipedia entry](https://en.wikipedia.org/wiki/Countdown_(game_show)#Format)
+- The weighting of letters used in Scrabble, which was used to create the vowel and consonant lists, was found on the [Hasbro website](https://hasbro-new.custhelp.com/app/answers/detail/a_id/19/~/how-many-of-each-letter-tile-are-included-in-a-scrabble-game%3F)
 - The word set used in word_set.py was generated from the [sowpods.txt](https://github.com/jesstess/Scrabble/blob/master/scrabble/sowpods.txt) Scrabble word set by [jesstess](https://github.com/jesstess)
 - The nine letter word list in nine_letter_word_list.py was generated from the [Common 9 Letter Words list](https://www.unscramblerer.com/common-nine-letter-words/) by [unscramblerer.com](https://www.unscramblerer.com/)
 - The letter tiles ASCII art pattern was adapted from a larger pattern found in the [Patterns section of ASCII Art Archive](https://www.asciiart.eu/art-and-design/patterns)